Improving Livelihoods and Nutrition

 Some of our African consumer markets experience dietary deficiencies.
 Where practical, these are addressed in some of the staples produced by our Packaged Foods business which fortifies goods such as tomato paste and beverages in line with the requirements identified by local agencies and government bodies.

 Olam Healthy Living Campaign supports communities by delivering programmes to support health and nutrition.
-During 2021, we reached over 955,000 individuals.
+During 2021, we reached Almost 450,000 individuals.